 Instead of seeking to understand, they seek to be understood.
 Instead of listening to what others have to say, they keep interrupting them.
 And, instead of already being successful, promoted, and happy senior managers, they are still wiggling in their status quo.
 The same, of course, applies to all matters of life.

 Life can be complicated but we can make it simple if we so choose it to be.
-Have the ability to listen with empathy, understand the actual message that the person is trying to convey and clear out any judgment you may have on the situation.
-If you don’t, you will end up providing solutions that benefit you but not the person who are seeking help.
+Have the ability to listen with empathy, understand the actual message that the person is trying to convey, and clear out any judgment you may have on the situation.
+If you don’t, you will end up providing solutions that benefit you but not the person who is seeking help.

 What’s Your Favorite Life’s Greatest Lessons?